awslabs/amazon-accessible-rl-sdk/docs/start_here.md

 Data needs be transformed into tokens to work with GPT.
 Continuous data needs to be converted to quantiles using a quantile discretizer.
 Categorical data is converted to tokens.

-Each column being used is given a unique token range so that there are no collisions. `whatif` enforces that the next token be picked from the range that it is expecting.
+Each column being used is given a unique token range so that there are no collisions.
+A2RL enforces that the next token be picked from the range that it is expecting.

 ```{mermaid}